bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Chemistry/Chemistry.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 # Nmap done at Thu Feb 27 05:18:49 2025 -- 1 IP address (1 host up) scanned in 105.23 seconds
 ```
+Looks like tcp ports 22 and 5000 are open.
+Usually port 22 is locked down, so let's start by looking at port 5000.

+'Werkzeug httpd 3.0.3'